scholarslab/clockwork/sonification.md

   <video src="/assets/gasminimumwage.mp4" class="soundviz" controls></video>
 </p>
 <p class="desc">
   What's this we have here?
 Another one!
 And this time it's gas and an anesthesiologist hourly-waging out the cost of gas for a year.
+And now I need to fill up this space more to see if my margins work properly.
+Woohoo!
 </p>
 <p>
   <video src="/assets/gasmwanesth.mp4" class="soundviz" controls></videos>